2014–15 NHL season: Agreement with GoPro

 Midway through the season, the league signed an agreement with GoPro to use the company's wearable cameras to record content for the league's television broadcasts and other video productions.
 They were first used by players in the All-Star Game.

-Changes to the Draft Lottery
+Entry draft

 The NHL Board of Governors approved changes to the draft lottery format on June 24, 2014, starting with the 2015 Draft.
 Beginning in 2015, the odds of winning the first overall pick will be adjusted down for the first four lowest point-gaining teams, and adjusted up for the following ten.
-The change was made in order to "reflect the current state of competitive balance in the League."
+The change was made to "reflect the current state of competitive balance in the League."
 In 2016, the Draft Lottery will be used to choose the first three overall picks, not just the first.

+The 2014 NHL entry draft was then held on June 27–28, 2014, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+Aaron Ekblad was selected first overall by the Florida Panthers.

 Rule changes

-The following rule changes were voted upon by the NHL Board of Governors in June, and were approved by the Players' Association in September 2014.
+The following rule changes were voted upon by the NHL Board of Governors in June and were approved by the Players' Association in September 2014.